Wrongful Death Lawyers in Augusta

 Losing someone you love in a preventable accident is a senseless tragedy that no one can prepare for.
 It is overwhelming, emotionally challenging, and confusing.
 Having to make decisions about your family’s future while dealing with such a loss is very difficult.

 If you had a family member who died from an accident in Augusta that was someone else’s fault, you might be eligible to file a wrongful death lawsuit.
-Our Augusta attorneys can help.
-We strongly encourage you to speak with an experienced Georgia wrongful death lawyer about your legal options.
+Our law firm in Augusta, GA can help.
+We strongly encourage you to speak with an experienced wrongful death lawyer about your legal options.

 With the help of an attorney, you can hold the responsible parties accountable.
-You can also recover compensation that will help your family in moving forward.
-Contact the knowledgeable and compassionate wrongful death lawyers at Chris Hudson & Associates today by calling 706-863-6600 to schedule a free and confidential consultation.
+You can also recover compensation that will help your family move forward.
+Contact the knowledgeable and compassionate wrongful death lawyers at Chris Hudson Law Group today by calling (706) 863-6600 or using our contact request form to schedule a free and confidential consultation.

 Do I Need a Wrongful Death Lawyer?